 #6 – Hit the beach in Amalfi Coast

 Take in the views of the pastel-colored village houses, enjoy watching the fishing fleets come in, or simply walk through the old town streets and admire their history.
-A trip to the Smeraldo Cave is also a must-do when staying on the Amalfi Coast.
+A trip to the Smeraldo Cave is also a must-do when visiting the Amalfi Coast.
 As is a visit to the Ferriere Valley Waterfalls.

 #7 – Take in the Natural Beauty in Lake Como

 As the most attractive lake in Italy, Lake Como attracts many visitors to its surrounding areas each year.
 A visit here will ensure that your weekend in Italy will be full of stunning natural surroundings and breathtaking scenery.